 As the water temperature rises, so too does the sanitizer demand.
 Not only are living organisms more active in warmer temperatures, but most chemical reactions--in pools, anyway--occur faster in warmer water too.
 Below 55ºF, sanitizer demand is much less than say, 85ºF.
 I say this from personal experience.

 We cannot ignore sanitization below 55º, but let's be honest.
 Keeping a pool algae-free in the winter is much easier than in the summer.
 I'm here to tell you that temperature is a major reason why.

 As water temperature declines, so too does the speed of chemical reactions.
 Take for example an Orenda product like CV-600 enzyme.
 Enzymes are reactive beginning at approximately 65ºF.
 Below 65, they slow down and go dormant.
 It is also difficult to dissolve chemicals like calcium or sodium bicarb in cold water.
 Have you ever noticed that?
 I have.

 So let's take water temperature into primary consideration for pool winterization.
 We should always pre-dissolve and circulate dry chemicals when the water is still warm enough to do so.
 If you need to add calcium or bicarb to prepare your water's LSI for pool winterization, do so weeks before closing when the water is warmer.
 Ensure full mixing occurs and no undissolved material stays on the pool floor.

-I suggest that phosphate treatments occur weeks before pool winterization for two reasons.
+I suggest that phosphate treatments occur a week or two before pool winterization for two reasons.
 First and foremost, let's give the reaction time to complete, and time to clean up the precipitate that falls out.
 Second, related to water temperature above, the reaction will be slower in cold water.
 So get it in before the water is too cold to do so.

 The same goes for using SC-1000 or any other type of sequest or chelant.
 It is a common industry practice to add a sequest during pool winterization.
 I question this practice due to water temperature.
 In our experience, SC-1000 is better applied in the spring during pool openings rather than pool winterization.
 Most of these chemicals cannot activate below 60ºF.

 Industry-standard ranges should take a back seat to LSI balance during pool winterization